AbdulSamadOffical/StockMicroservice/README.md

 # StockMicroservice
-Independent micro service for the stock catalogue.
+Independent microservice for the stock catalogue.